oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 - CloudSystem standard users do not have sufficient permissions to modify security functions on Windows 10 devices.
 Standard users can modify security functions on iOS devices.
 - Apple provides timely security updates for iOS devices.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for developing a mobile device management policy in relation to the CloudSystem that meets requirements outlined in the Annex.
+- The organisation is responsible for developing a mobile device management policy in relation to the CloudSystem that meets requirements outlined in the Annex.

 ### Mobile device usage